 While a three-treatment approach may be the most helpful option for stage 3 mesothelioma patients who can undergo surgery, other treatment options are available for the many who are not able to receive standard treatment.

 Another option in stage 3 is clinical trials.
 Clinical trials provide emerging treatments that can improve your life expectancy.
-Talk to your health care team today about available clinical trials you may qualify for.
+Be sure to ask your health care team if you qualify for mesothelioma clinical trials.

 Emerging mesothelioma treatments may include: